aleph1/simple-observable-proxy/README.md

 Simple Observable Proxy maintains a list of sources to prevent observing the same object or array more than once.
 Attempting to do so will throw an error.

+Attempting to nest one observable within another will throw an error.

 When multiple values are modified on an observable proxy only one notification is sent per callback on the next requestAnimationFrame.
 For example:

 ```js